eclipse-vertx/vert.x/core_manual_js.md

     var server = vertx.createNetServer();

-    server.listen(1234, 'myhost');
+    server.listen(1234, "myhost");

 The first parameter to `listen` is the port.
+A wildcard port of `0` can be specified which means a random available port will be chosen to actually listen at.
+Once the server has completed listening you can then call the `port()` function of the server to find out the real port it is using.

 The second parameter is the hostname or ip address.
 If it is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

+The actual bind is asynchronous so the server might not actually be listening until some time *after* the call to listen has returned.
+If you want to be notified when the server is actually listening you can provide a function to the `listen` call.
+For example:

+    server.listen(1234, "myhost", function(err) {
+        if (!err) {
+            console.log("Listen succeeded!");
+        }
+    });

+If the listen failed, the `err` parameter will contain a Java exception object.

 ### Getting Notified of Incoming Connections

-Just having a TCP server listening creates a working server that you can connect to (try it with telnet!), however it's not very useful since it doesn't do anything with the connections.

-To be notified when a connection occurs we need to call the `connectHandler` function of the server, passing in a handler.
-The handler will be called when a connection is made:
+To be notified when a connection occurs we need to call the `connectHandler` method of the server, passing in a function.
+The function will then be called when a connection is made:

     var server = vertx.createNetServer();

     server.connectHandler(function(sock) {
-        log.info('A client has connected!');
+        console.log("A client has connected!");
-    })
+    });

-    server.listen(1234, 'localhost');
+    server.listen(1234, "localhost");

 That's a bit more interesting.
 Now it displays 'A client has connected!' every time a client connects.